open-sauced/intro/i18n-guidelines.md

 ## Reviewer Process Guide

-When it comes to reviewing a translation pull request (PR), ask yourself the following questions:
+When it comes to reviewing a translation PR, ask yourself the following questions:

 - Does the current translation match the instructions in the English version?
 - Are there links that could be localized? (e.g. Wikipedia and MDN links)